dmah42/evernote/README.md

 evernote
 ========

-C++ solutions to the evernote coding challenges
+C++ solutions to the evernote coding challenges.

+Challenges are hosted at https://evernote.com/careers/challenge.php.

+These compile with -Wall -Werror and pass all tests.